-Divergent trends in platinum and palladium’s fundamentals continued in 2018 and are forecast to persist this year, and beyond.
+Divergent trends in platinum and palladium’s fundamentals continued in 2018, and could persist this year and beyond.
 Platinum recorded a surplus last year of 349,000 oz.
-(10.8 tonnes), while palladium saw another hefty deficit of 821,000 oz.
-(25.5 tonnes).
-These impacted investor sentiment, helping drive palladium’s out-performance of the platinum price.
+(11 tonnes), while palladium saw another hefty deficit of 821,000 oz.
+(26 tonnes).
+These impacted investor sentiment, helping drive palladium’s outperformance of the platinum price.

-While more recent price developments may suggest a reversal, we believe these moves are driven by speculative forces and so are likely to be short-lived.
+While more recent price developments may suggest a reversal, we believe these moves are driven by speculative forces and are likely short-lived.

-Looking at the key areas of supply/demand, platinum autocatalyst demand is expected to post its third year of losses (of 2%), due to further weakness in the key diesel market in Europe and the lack of any substitution to platinum.
+Looking at the key areas of supply/demand, platinum autocatalyst demand could post its third year of losses (2%), due to further weakness in the key diesel market in Europe and the lack of any substitution to platinum.

-The scale of the drop in 2019 is expected to be smaller than in 2018, due to concerns over meeting emissions legislation and also because of notable gains in heavy duty diesel.
+The scale of the drop in 2019 is expected to be smaller than in 2018, due to concerns over meeting emissions legislation, and also because of gains in heavy duty diesel.

-On the supply side, mine output is forecast to rise by 3% in 2019, chiefly due to strong gains in South Africa (helped by a weaker rand and somewhat lower cost inflation).
+On the supply side, mine output could rise 3% in 2019, chiefly due to strong gains in South Africa (helped by a weaker rand, and somewhat lower cost inflation).

 Concerning our platinum price forecast, investor sentiment towards the metal appears less bearish compared to 2018.
-This, coupled with our constructive view towards gold, is expected to deliver a further recovery in platinum price later this year.
+This, coupled with our constructive view towards gold, could deliver a further recovery in platinum price later this year.
 However, unsupportive fundamentals will still weigh on platinum, which explains our forecast of a 1% dip for platinum’s annual average this year to US$875 per ounce.

-Switching to palladium, autocatalyst demand is forecast to rise by 3.6% in 2019 to a record high of 8.59 million oz.
-(267 tonnes), driven by the impact of tighter emissions standards on PGM loadings (in most regions) and an increased market share for gasoline vehicles in Europe.
+Switching to palladium, autocatalyst demand is forecast to rise 3.6% in 2019 to a record high of 8.59 million oz.
+(267 tonnes), driven by the impact of tighter emissions standards on PGM loadings (in most regions), and an increased market share for gasoline vehicles in Europe.

-Most key producing countries are forecast to see higher output, which will offset losses in Canada.
+Most key producing countries would likely see higher output, which offsets losses in Canada.

 Recycling is also expected to post a 3% rise to 2.94 million oz.
-(91 tonnes), chiefly due to a new high from spent autocatalyst recycling.
+(91 tonnes), chiefly owing to a new high from spent autocatalyst recycling.